tinalexander/tinalexander/README.md

 Need to reach me securely?
 I use a different number (+1 202-817-6133) specifically for [Signal](https://signal.org/) and [WhatsApp](https://www.whatsapp.com/).

 If you need to tell me something anonymously, I will respect your request.
-The Associated Press has [some useful examples](https://www.ap.org/about/news-values-and-principles/telling-the-story/anonymous-sources) for how anonymous sourcing works in reporting out stories.
+The Associated Press has [some useful details](https://www.ap.org/about/news-values-and-principles/telling-the-story/anonymous-sources) about how anonymous sourcing works in reporting out stories.

 ## Why I'm on Github